russell-parrott/reet/TRADEMARK_USAGE.md

 ---

 ## Not Allowed
-- You may **not** alter, rebrand, or redefine *REET* or *The Structural Governance Standard for AI* and still call it by that name.
+- You may **not** alter, adapt, modify, or redefine *REET* or *The Structural Governance Standard for AI* in any way.
-- You may **not** imply origin or authorship by anyone other than Russell Parrott.
+- You may **not** create derivative or variant definitions under the same or a similar name.
-- You may **not** create derivative definitions without changing the term.
+- You may **not** imply origin, authorship, or endorsement by anyone other than Russell Parrott.

 ---